 Aquaculture currently supplies around half of the fish consumed globally and is projected to grow from 66.6 million metric tons in 2012 to 93.2 tons by 2030.
-But significant improvements in aquaculture technologies, farming systems and value chains are needed to achieve this increase in production—and in ways that are socially and environmentally responsible.
+But significant improvements in aquaculture technologies, farming systems and value chains are needed to achieve this increase in production in ways that are socially and environmentally responsible.

-Research is focused in countries with low and medium Human Development Indicators and high dependence on fish for food, where aquaculture is in early stages of development but needs accelerated growth to fill projected shortfalls, or where aquaculture is already established but opportunities exist to sustainably intensify to the supply levels required to meet growing domestic or regional demand.
+Research was focused in countries with low and medium Human Development Indicators and high dependence on fish for food, where aquaculture is in early stages of development but needs accelerated growth to fill projected shortfalls, or where aquaculture is already established but opportunities exist to sustainably intensify to the supply levels required to meet growing domestic or regional demand.

 FISH worked across four clusters of research and innovation: fish breeds and genetics, feeds, fish diseases, and aquaculture systems.

 The lack of access to improved strains for many farmed fish species is a major impediment to achieving efficient and sustainable fish farming across the globe.
 FISH disseminated improved fish strains from earlier genetics research, applied genetics technologies to a wider range of species, and created a strong platform to produce more resilient fish over the next decade.
 The knowledge and tools developed provide the foundation of genetic gain in fish upon which other improvements in fish feeds, health and management can support secure and sustainable livelihoods for fish farmers.

 Sustainable and accessible fish feeds for small-scale farmers